 CRFD is committed to a continuous improvement process that encompasses a comprehensive self-assessment and evaluation model that examines past, current and future levels of service and performance, then compares them to industry best practices.

 International accreditation through the Commission on Fire Accreditation International requires comprehensive self-evaluation of a fire and emergency service agency at every level.

-At the center of the accreditation model is a continuous improvement philosophy that drives the Fire Department to 1) examine every part if its service delivery and 2) strive to improve, using industry best practices as a goal.
+At the center of the accreditation model is a continuous improvement philosophy that drives the Fire Department to 1) examine every part of its service delivery and 2) strive to improve, using industry best practices as a goal.

-The department convened a small strategic planning team to establish goals and objectives for the next three years to ensure that the CRFD could strive to achieve its vision, "Be the Best - at providing emergency and prevention services”, and meet its mission of "High Customer Satisfaction - through quality preparation and excellent service”.
-The Strategic Plan is review and updated as part of CRFD's annual department retreat.
+The department convened a small strategic planning team to establish goals and objectives for the next five years, to ensure that CRFD can strive to achieve its vision, "Be the Best - at providing emergency and prevention services," and meet its mission of "High Customer Satisfaction - through quality preparation and excellent service."
+The Strategic Plan is reviewed and updated at CRFD's annual department retreat.

-Community Risk Assessment and Standards of CoverThe Community Risk Assessment and Standards of Cover (SOC) is a cornerstone document in the international accreditation model that describes and defines a community-based risk assessment and documents historical performance based on call type risk and population.
-This includes a general overview of Castle Rock Fire and Rescue to include community served, department history, service milestones, topography, disaster potential and much more.
-The data has been compiled from January 2007 through the end of 2011.
-The document was unanimously approved by Town Council May 29, 2012.
+The Community Risk Assessment and Standards of Cover is a cornerstone document in the international accreditation model that describes and defines a community-based risk assessment and documents historical performance based on call type risk and population.
+This includes a general overview of Castle Rock Fire and Rescue including the community served, department history, service milestones, topography, disaster potential and more.
+The standards are reviewed, updated and presented to Town Council annually.

-Self-assessment manualThe Self-Assessment Manual (SAM) document is an extensive review of all department functions.
+The self-assessment manual is an extensive review of all department functions.
 The manual covers 10 categories and 280 performance criteria.
-These categories range from how the department is legally founded to how it provides each of its program services, to details such as maintaining an adequate administrative support structure.
+These categories range from how the department is legally founded, to how it provides each of its program services, to details such as maintaining an adequate administrative support structure.

 Levels of service analysis

-• Continued work with the Douglas County Regional Communications Center to implement an upgraded computer-aided dispatch system, allowing for a more dynamic fire-dispatching process.
+- Continued work with the Douglas County Regional Communications Center to implement an upgraded computer-aided dispatch system, allowing for a more dynamic fire-dispatching process